Assisting seniors, caregivers and persons with disabilities to achieve improved health and greater independence.

 Who Does CPAAA Serve?

 CPAAA is available to assist seniors 60 and over, caregivers of any age, and adults with disabilities through life’s transitions and with various levels of support.
 As the local Area Agency on Aging we have a special focus on seniors who are low income, minority, non English speaking, socially isolated as well as those with Alzheimer's Disease or at risk for nursing home placement.
 CPAAA also funds programs in the community that serve individuals under 60 who have a disability.
 The transportation program serves individuals of all ages.
-Please contact Information and Assistance at 316-660-5120 or 800-367-7298 to learn more about eligibility criteria and program target populations.
+For more information on programs and services contact 855-200-2372.

 CPAAA prohibits discrimination on the basis of age, race, color, national origin, disability, sex, marital status, religion, sexual orientation, genetic information, and political beliefs.
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact the Kansas TTY by calling toll free 1-800-766-3777.